Tiqri/devops/CI/Branching Strategy.md

 The name of the branch could be the JIRA bug id or feature id followed by the text in the title of the bug or the feature.

-# Branch merging and pull requests
+# Pull Requests

 The review that takes place in a pull request is critical for improving code quality.
 Only merge branches through pull requests that pass your review process.
 Avoid merging branches to the MASTER or DEVELOP branch without a pull request.

 Always review and merge code with pull requests.
 However before sending a pull request, the developer should test his code locally thoroughly covering all scenarios

-**How many reviewers**

-At most for a sizable team should have two reviewers for a single pull request.
+**A sizable team should have two reviewers for a single pull request**

-Reviews in pull requests take time to complete, so your team should agree on what&#39;s expected from pull request creators and reviewers.
+Reviews in pull requests take time to complete, so your team should agree on what's expected from pull request creators and reviewers.
 Distribute reviewer responsibilities to share ideas across your team and spread out knowledge of your codebase.
 Take care assigning the same reviewer(s) to many pull requests.
 Pull requests work better when reviewer responsibilities are shared across the team.

 Provide enough detail in the description to quickly bring reviewers up to speed with your changes.